martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 5.5\
+The present version is 5.5.2\
 New features:
+- Add PyPI binary distribution for x86_64 macOS
 - Add PyPI binary distribution for multiple linux systems
 - Add PyPI source distribution as a default for other systems
 - Rename CLI command to `nested_fit` to use the latest installed version via pip